 Hungary's opposition scored its biggest election victory in a decade on Sunday when opposition challenger Gergely Karacsony defeated ruling party-backed incumbent Istvan Tarlos in the Budapest mayoral election.
+Since 2013, Karacsony is a member of the Hungarian green party Dialogue for Hungary.

-With 81.6% of votes counted, Karacsony had 50.6% support compared with 44.3% for Tarlos, according to data on the National Election Office website — putting the Hungarian opposition on track for its biggest political win in a decade.
+With 81.6% of votes counted, Karacsony had 50.6% support compared with 44.3% for Tarlos according to data on the National Election Office website, putting the Hungarian opposition on track for its biggest political win in a decade.

-Opposition parties were also projected to win a majority in the Budapest General Assembly with 17 members, compared with 14 delegates from Prime Minister Viktor Orban’s ruling Fidesz-Christian Democrat alliance, and two independents.
+Opposition parties were also projected to win a majority in the Budapest General Assembly with 17 members, compared with 14 delegates from Prime Minister Viktor Orban’s ruling Fidesz-Christian Democrat alliance and two independents.

 "This is the first step towards changing Hungary," Karacsony said in a Facebook post.
 "We will take Budapest back to Europe."